How Do I Export my Orders/Invoices into QuickBooks?

 For QuickBooks Desktop (IIF), the following account and item will be created.

-- Tax Payable (boom) : An other current liability account.
+- Tax Payable (boom) : Other current liability account.

-- Sales Tax (boom) : A COMPTAX item.
+- Sales Tax (boom) : A COMTAX item.

 - Tax Vendor (boom): A vendor that's generic for all tax liabilities.